NotePlan/plugins/jgclark.QuickCapture/README.md

 The command `/quick add task to inbox` requires configuring, by clicking on the gear button on the 'Event Helpers' line in the Plugin Preferences panel.
 (Or, on iOS or iPadOS you can use the **/QuickCapture: update plugin settings** instead.)

 The settings are:
-- 'Where is your Inbox?': Select 'Daily' or 'Weekly' to use whatever is the current daily or weekly note.
+- Where is your Inbox?: Select 'Daily' or 'Weekly' to use whatever is the current daily or weekly note.
 Or  choose 'Fixed' and then add the note title in the next setting
-- 'InboxTitle': If the previous setting is set to 'Fixed', this is where you set the Title of that note.
+- InboxTitle: If the previous setting is set to 'Fixed', this is where you set the Title of that note.
 (Default: "📥 Inbox".)
+- Text to append to new inbox jots: optional text  (that can include hashtags, mentions or emojis) to add on the end of any text 'jots' captured to the inbox.
+By default it is '💡'.
+- Text to append to new inbox tasks: optional text  (that can include hashtags, mentions or emojis) to add on the end of any tasks captured to the inbox.
-- 'Where to add in Inbox?': either "prepend" (start) or "append" (end) in Inbox (and the other commands which use the term 'add').
+- Where to add in notes?: either "prepend" (start) or "append" (end) in Inbox (and the other commands which use the term 'add').
 Note: if the note has frontmatter, the item will be added _after_ that.
-- 'Text to append to new inbox jots': optional text  (that can include hashtags, mentions or emojis) to add on the end of any text 'jots' captured to the inbox.
-By default it is '💡'.
-- 'Text to append to new inbox tasks': optional text  (that can include hashtags, mentions or emojis) to add on the end of any tasks captured to the inbox.
+- 'Heading Level for new Headings: Heading level (1-5) to use when adding new headings in notes.
+- Heading for your Journal entries: Optional heading to add your journal entries under with /quick add to journal ... commands

 ## Using from x-callback calls
 From v0.9 it's possible to call each of these commands from [outside NotePlan using the **x-callback mechanism**](https://help.noteplan.co/article/49-x-callback-url-scheme#runplugin).
 The URL calls all take the same form: